Biochemistry | Haematology | Microbiology | Histology | Blood Transfusion | Haemovigilance

 Laboratory User Manual for University Hospital Waterford Pathology Department

-University Hospital Waterford Pathology Department is an INAB accredited testing laboratory (Registration Number 170MT).
-A current accreditation certificate is available on www.inab.ie or by clicking this link
+University Hospital Waterford Pathology Department is an INAB accredited* testing laboratory (Registration Number 170MT).
+The current scope of accreditation is available on www.inab.ie

 Mission Statement: “The Regional Department of Laboratory Medicine is committed to providing a pathology service of the highest quality to all its users”.